nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

 The motivation for creating `nixcloud.TLS` was:

-* It makes it easy to switch between 'ACME', 'selfsigned' or 'usersupplied' usage.
+* Easily switch between 'ACME', 'selfsigned' or 'usersupplied' scenarious:
     This makes it easy for testing (using selfsigned TLS certificates) and in production (using "ACME" or you own certificates)

-* `security.acme` was a major inspiraten but we wanted to have a more modular approach to certificate management
+* `security.acme` was a major inspiraten for this implementation but we needed a more modular approach to certificate management
-* Meaningful defaults: We encourage let's encrypt based ACME and `security.acme`
+* Meaningful defaults:
+    We encourage let's encrypt based ACME and `security.acme`
-* Using the nixpkgs typing system we can merge different definitions of the service, thus making it easy to switch between different usage scenarios

 ## The identifier